SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_570J2K-HW-X19.md

 The 570J2K-HW-X19 is a multi-channel J2K encoding and decoding platform, with direct conversion of up to 12 signals to direct mezzanine compression via JPEG2000.

-This driver uses SNMP to poll data from this device based on the encoder and decoder web interface layout.
+This connector uses SNMP to poll data from this device based on the encoder and decoder web interface layout.

 ## About